 The Master of Applied Finance fulfils the educational requirements for admission as a Senior Associate (SA Fin) of Finsia – the Financial Services Institute of Australasia (Finsia).
 Senior Associate membership with Finsia also requires at least five years career experience in the financial services industry.

 The Master of Applied Finance also satisfies the education requirements for professional membership of the Finance and Treasury Association (FTA) – Certified Finance and Treasury Professional (CFTP) and the Financial Risk Manager.
-The Master of Applied Finance 160 credit points course has been accepted into the Chartered Financial Analyst (CFA) Institute University Affiliation Program.
+The Master of Applied Finance 160 credit points program has been accepted into the Chartered Financial Analyst (CFA) Institute University Affiliation Program.

-*The tuition fees quoted above are the fees for the normal full-time study load of the course (80 credit points) per annum.
-International students will be subject to a variable fee regime; i.e. enrolled students will be required to pay fees during their course based on the approved fee for each calendar year.
+The tuition fees quoted above are the fees for the normal full-time study load of the program (80 credit points) per annum.
+International students will be subject to a variable fee regime; i.e. enrolled students will be required to pay fees during their program based on the approved fee for each calendar year.
 Fee changes (if any) will occur at 1 January each calendar year.
-Students who extend their course past the normal finish date of the course will be required to pay additional fees based on the prevailing fee level.
+Students who extend their program past the normal finish date of the program will be required to pay additional fees based on the prevailing fee level.
 Western Sydney University is a multi-campus institution.
-The University reserves the right to alter the location of its courses between campuses and other locations as necessary.
-Students should be aware of the possibility of change of location for the whole or part of courses for which they enrol and should plan for the need to travel between Western Sydney campuses.
+The University reserves the right to alter the location of its programs between campuses and other locations as necessary.
+Students should be aware of the possibility of change of location for the whole or part of programs for which they enrol and should plan for the need to travel between Western Sydney campuses.